Print

 Description

 If you love strawberry scones as much as we do, try this super tender (easy) recipe.
 Dollop it with clotted cream, 15-minute strawberry jam sauce, and strawberry coulis, or eat them all by themselves because they are GOOD!
-Perfect for breakfast, Saturday brunch, or afternoon tea.
+Perfect for breakfast, Saturday brunch, or high tea.

 Ingredients